 Scot’s father was a sportswriter in the 1960s and Scot has an avid interest in sports, but especially the Chicago Bears.
 He is an 8-handicap golfer.

 On his quest to become a novelist by learning a little about a lot of things, he earned a bachelors degree in psychology and history from the University of British Columbia, a masters degree in journalism from the University of Nevada, Reno, and a masters and doctorate in international relations from the University of Southern California (USC).
 He was an adjunct professor in the School of International Relations at USC.
 He also has taken screenwriting courses at the University of California, Los Angeles.

-Scot lives in the Los Angeles area with his wife, daughter and a wheaton Scottish terrier, Skye.
+Born in Fredericton, New Brunswick, Canada, Scot lives in the Los Angeles area with his wife, daughter and two spoiled dogs.